Check out the CTF if you want to try it out yourself and improve your Kubernetes hacking skills.

 Takeaways

-• Primary and side car containers share the same network namespace.
+• Primary and sidecar containers share the same network namespace.

 Challenge 3: Data Leakage